omegadefender/food-marketplace/README.md

 It was agreed that we would use the first week to have the minimum viable product (MVP) ready and deployed in working order.

-This meant that the following would need to be completed within the first week:

-- Creation of database
--

 The next week would see that we would have styling for the website completed.
 This would be completed using CSS.
 To be completed would also be the admin work for the project such as the README file and ensuring that the deployment would work correctly